 Cathodoluminescence (CL) is electromagnetic radiation, or light, ranging from visible (VIS) to near-infrared (NIR) created by the interaction of high-energy electrons (cathode rays) with a luminescent material.
 The light that is emitted carries very specific information about the optical and electronic properties of the sample.

 Using a specialized Scanning Electron Microscope (SEM) that has visible light collection, corresponding sample structure (SE) and CL emission maps can be acquired simultaneously with sub-micrometer resolution.
 In some cases, the CL spatial resolution can be as good as 30-50 nm.
 CL mapping can be performed on both cross-sections (XS) or in plan-view (PV) to characterize a sample’s localized composition, doping, structure and defects, all with very high spatial resolutions.

-Contact us today for your Scanning Electron Microscopy Cathodoluminescence needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your Scanning Electron Microscopy Cathodoluminescence needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.